Otautu Bay Farm Camp

 laundry with automatic machines.
 Grant is the owner, and Charmaine will

-from $23.
+book you in.
 Seasonal rates apply.

 Phone(s):

 This resort has a spectacular beachfront location, with island-studded ocean views and the famous pink and white sands of Hahei beach.
 An easy walk to Cathedral Cove and marine park.
-The resort_s mature and well-wooded grounds have 300 sites, around half with power.
+The resort's mature and well-wooded grounds have 300 sites, around half with power.
 The hill-top, beachfront campervan sites have incomparable views and come with their own picnic tables and clotheslines.
-In the camper_s kitchen are fridges, microwave and hob cooking.
+In the camper's kitchen are fridges, microwave and hob cooking.
 There is a resort store on site and a village shopping centre close by.
-Three well-cleaned blocks of ablutions have roomy, timed showers, and baths (including a baby_s bath).
+Three well-cleaned blocks of ablutions have roomy, timed showers, and baths (including a baby's bath).
 There is a central covered laundry area, and it has a free air pump for airbed inflation!
 The breezeway area has clotheslines and opens to a drying room.
 In another building is a comfy TV room.
-After a successful day_s fishing, use the fish-cleaning facilities, BBQs and outdoor shellfish boilers.
+After a successful day's fishing, use the fish-cleaning facilities, BBQs and outdoor shellfish boilers.
 Paid wireless internet is available.
 Pure drinking water is supplied from a natural on-site source and dump stations are provided.
 For pricing, please contact the camp.

 Phone(s):